thegooddocsproject/templates/style-guide/template-style-guide.md

 ## Glossary of preferred terms

-{This first paragraph is optional or you could include in the word list.}
+{Calling out how to write your project name first is optional.
+You can choose to include your project name in the word list instead.}

 This {Your Project Name} is represented as {example}.
 It is {always/never}
 capitalized.